 Again like a Daoist ritual, the recreated Passion also features different styles of old and new music, not such an evident feature of the usual concert version.
 And it reminds me rather of the Li family Daoists’ concert performances of excerpts from their lengthy funeral rituals, uprooted from their liturgical context—remember, the Li band gave wonderful performances in Leipzig in 2013.

 In John Butt’s John Passion at least we get an impression, in a secular concert setting, of the power of Bach’s contribution to Good Friday Vespers.

-Further to “performative tears”, for anyone who doesn’t know the John Passion equivalent of the Matthew setting of “und ging hinaus und weinete bitterlich“, then listen and weep, along with Peter and the Evangelist—in the John Passion, from 35.10, or Mark Padmore here; the Matthew Passion version, leading into Erbarme dich (here and here) is just as extreme.
+Further to “performative tears”, for anyone who doesn’t know Bach’s two settings of the Evangelist’s cry of “und ging hinaus/heraus und weinete bitterlich“, then listen and weep, along with Peter and the Evangelist—in the John Passion, from 35.10, or Mark Padmore here; the Matthew Passion version, leading into Erbarme dich (here and here) is just as extreme.